moudyellaz/SecureElGamal/README.md

+The ElGamal encryption scheme is not only the most extensively used alternative to RSA, but is also almost exclusively used in voting systems as an effective homomorphic encryption scheme.
+Being easily adaptable to a wide range of cryptographic groups, the ElGamal encryption scheme enjoys homomorphic properties while remaining semantically secure;

 ElGamal is an asymmetric encryption scheme that consists of three algorithms: key generation(η), η being a security parameter, encryption E(m, pk) with m being a plaintext and pk a public key, and decryption D(c,sk) where c is a ciphertext and sk is a private key.